 Skip to contents

-Given a source set and a goal to move to, find the "strongly crossing-free" voice leading from source to goal with smallest size.
+Given a source set and a goal to move to, find the voice leading from source to goal with smallest size.

 Usage